The Church Committee

 - The institutional structure under which these activities had been conducted — the absence of substantive Congressional oversight, the institutional positions taken by successive Directors of Central Intelligence on the boundary between foreign-intelligence collection and domestic activity, the role of the National Security Council in authorising covert action under the pre-Hughes-Ryan-Amendment framework.

-The Committee's substantive cooperation with the Ford administration on the assassination-plots material was contested.
-President Ford initially sought to prevent public disclosure of the assassination-plot findings on national-security-and-foreign-relations grounds; the Committee voted on 4 November 1975 by a margin of 9–2 to publish the Interim Report on Alleged Assassination Plots Involving Foreign Leaders over the administration's objection.
+The Committee's cooperation with the Ford administration on the assassination-plots material was contested.
+President Ford initially sought to prevent public disclosure of the findings on national-security-and-foreign-relations grounds; the Committee voted on 4 November 1975 by a margin of 9–2 to publish the Interim Report on Alleged Assassination Plots Involving Foreign Leaders over the administration's objection.
 The Interim Report was released on 20 November 1975 and remains the principal public-record document on the CIA assassination plots of the early 1960s.6

 The Reports

-- Book I — Foreign and Military Intelligence (released 26 April 1976) addressed the institutional structure of US foreign-intelligence activity, the National Security Act of 1947 framework, the relationship between CIA and the military intelligence services, and the institutional history of CIA foreign operations.
+- Book I — Foreign and Military Intelligence (released 26 April 1976) addressed the institutional structure of US foreign-intelligence activity, the National Security Act of 1947 framework, the relationship between CIA and the military intelligence services, and the history of CIA foreign operations.

-- Book III — Supplementary Detailed Staff Reports on Intelligence Activities and the Rights of Americans (released 23 April 1976) provided the substantive primary-source detail underpinning Book II — the HTLINGUAL, HUNTER, COINTELPRO, MINARET, and SHAMROCK programme reconstructions remain the principal documentary base for the contemporary public-record account of those programmes.
+- Book III — Supplementary Detailed Staff Reports on Intelligence Activities and the Rights of Americans (released 23 April 1976) provided the primary-source detail underpinning Book II — the HTLINGUAL, HUNTER, COINTELPRO, MINARET, and SHAMROCK programme reconstructions remain the principal documentary base for the contemporary public-record account of those programmes.

-- Book IV — Supplementary Detailed Staff Reports on Foreign and Military Intelligence (released 23 April 1976) provided substantive primary-source detail on foreign-intelligence activity.
+- Book IV — Supplementary Detailed Staff Reports on Foreign and Military Intelligence (released 23 April 1976) provided primary-source detail on foreign-intelligence activity.

 Legacy

-The 1980 Intelligence Oversight Act — which narrowed the Hughes-Ryan Amendment Congressional notification requirement from six committees to two (SSCI and HPSCI) and substantively codified the standing-oversight framework.
-The Intelligence Authorization Act of 1991 subsequently added Section 503 to the National Security Act of 1947, codifying the covert-action authorisation framework directly within the Act.12
+The 1980 Intelligence Oversight Act — which narrowed the Hughes-Ryan Amendment Congressional notification requirement from six committees to two (SSCI and HPSCI) and codified the standing-oversight framework.
+The Intelligence Authorization Act of 1991 later added Section 503 to the National Security Act of 1947, codifying the covert-action authorisation framework directly within the Act.12

 Related agencies

-The Committee's substantive scope addressed the principal US intelligence services.
+The Committee's scope covered the principal US intelligence services.
 The agency pages for the Central Intelligence Agency, the Federal Bureau of Investigation, the National Security Agency, and the Defense Intelligence Agency all document substantial Church Committee findings on their respective programmes.
 The country-level context is the United States; the principal individual figure associated with the Committee is documented on the notorious profile of James Schlesinger (who commissioned the Family Jewels compendium that supplied the Committee's evidentiary base).

 Sources & Further Reading